 Training Trackers: SFA may use either web-based USDA Tool or alternate tracking method such as the state agency templates below.
 Include employee name, position, title of training, key area, date completed, and creditable training hours.

-USDA Menu Planner for School Meals - a comprehensive guide recommended for school nutrition professionals; particularly helpful for newer directors
+USDA Menu Planner for School Meals – A comprehensive guide recommended for school nutrition professionals; particularly helpful for new directors